Flu Vaccine When Pregnant – Should I Get The Flu Vaccine?

 Cook With A Healthier Oil – Switch To Coconut Oil

-Cooking with cold pressed olive oil is commonly known as a healthy option, which it is – but there is something else which is brilliant, especially for the immune system, digestive system and heart – coconut oil.
+Cooking with cold pressed olive oil is commonly known as the best, healthiest option.
+But there is something else which is brilliant, especially for the immune system, digestive system and heart – coconut oil.
 It looks a little different to traditional cooking oil in that it has a higher melting point, therefore you buy it solid in a jar, but it has an exquisite taste and a host of great properties which you can read more about here.
 You can use it for all sorts of applications, not just cooking.
 I do all my cooking with coconut oil and love the taste.
 Unlike many other oils, it isn’t as affected or damaged by heat and contains anti-fungal, anti-bacterial and anti-oxidant properties.
 Its a brilliant immune booster.
 Even Miranda Kerr swears by coconut oil and takes it daily as part of her health regime.

 From the Coconut Research Center website: